caijiashen/fracAnalyse/README.md

 # fracAnalyse

 Fractal analysis tool for computation of LV fractal characteristics, using LVSA images from CMR.
-Developed by Cai Jiashen, Duke-NUS Medical School.

 ![Overview](images/1.png)